-- The rationale for permitting a temporary exemption from applying IFRS 9 and the overlay approach would no longer exist when an entity applies the new insurance contracts Standard.
-Consequently, EFRAG agrees that an entity should be required to stop applying the temporary exemption from applying IFRS 9 and the overlay approach when it applies the new insurance contracts Standard, if their circumstances have changed and no longer justify a delay in the implementation of IFRS 9 that keeps their financial reporting away from the improvements brought by IFRS 9. - 99 In relation to the overlay approach: - (a) When an entity ceases to apply the overlay approach, it ceases it on a reporting entity level and any accumulated OCI is transferred into retained earnings as if the overlay approach had never been applied.

-- (b) When an entity voluntarily designates or mandatorily de-designates individual financial assets from the overlay approach, it does so on an asset by asset basis and any accumulated OCI is transferred into profit or loss. - 100 EFRAG is concerned that these different treatments may allow some degree of earnings management.
+- 69 EFRAG agrees that entities should be permitted to stop applying the overlay approach or the temporary exemption from applying IFRS 9 before the effective date of the new insurance contracts Standard from the beginning of any annual reporting period before the new insurance contracts Standards is applied.
+EFRAG considers that all entities should be permitted to provide the improvements brought by IFRS 9 when its circumstances permit them to do so.
+Earlier application of IFRS 9 is appropriate if a reporting entity's circumstances change. - 70 In relation to the overlay approach: - (a) When an entity ceases to apply the overlay approach, it ceases it on a reporting entity level and any accumulated OCI is transferred into retained earnings as if the overlay approach had never been applied. - (b) When an entity voluntarily designates or mandatorily de-designates individual financial assets from the overlay approach, it does so on an asset by asset basis and any accumulated OCI is transferred into profit or loss. - 71 EFRAG is concerned that these different treatments may allow some degree of earnings management.
 However, EFRAG accepts that this cannot be easily resolved for a situation that is expected to be very short-term.
-Therefore, EFRAG agrees to permit entities to stop applying the overlay approach before the new insurance contracts Standard is applied for the reasons provided in paragraph 98 above.
+Therefore, EFRAG agrees to permit entities to stop applying the overlay approach before the new insurance contracts Standard is applied for the reasons provided in paragraph 69 above.